harmony 鸿蒙ServiceExtensionAbility

 Starting a Background Service (for System Applications Only)

 A system application uses the startServiceExtensionAbility() method to start a background service.
 The onRequest() callback is invoked, through which the background service receives the Want object passed by the caller.
-After the background service is started, its lifecycle is independent of that of the client.
+After the background service is started, its lifecycle is independent of the client.
 In other words, even if the client is destroyed, the background service remains alive.
 Therefore, the background service must be stopped by calling terminateSelf() when its work is complete.
 Alternatively, another component can call stopServiceExtensionAbility() to stop the background service.

 NOTE